SvenRosvall/VLCB-Arduino/docs/VLCB4in4out_README.md

 Digital pin 8 | VLCB Switch

-**It is the users responsibility that the total current that the Arduino is asked to supply stays within the capacity of the on board regulator.
+**It is the users responsibility that the total current that the Arduino is asked to supply stays within the capacity of the on-board regulator.
 Failure to do this will result in terminal damage to your Arduino.**

 Pins defined as inputs are active low.
 That is to say that they are pulled up by an